ActiveLearningStudio/StudioSingleServer/README.md

 # Introduction
 CurrikiStudio enables you to create interactive learning content and publish them anywhere like Google Classroom, LMSs etc.
+This repo makes it easy to install currikistudio as docker containers in cloud VM (AWS, Azure, GCP, Linode etc)

 # Components
 ## Applications
 Following applications are the part of CurrikiStudio